jlmcgraw/network_sankey/readme.md

 - Hovering over a node tracks its flow all the way back to the source and displays information about it
 - Tooltips cover the flows
 - Display a running count of packets/frames/bytes in/out
-- Provide capture start/stop/clear buttons
 - Provide a rolling window of the capture (eg last 30 seconds)
 - Display a diagram in native GUI without using browser

 ## Done
 - Consistent node colors between updates
 - Unified diagram ( in -> interface -> out)
+- Capture pause/resume and clear buttons